garretthilberling/Plan-It/README.md

 # Questions

-If you have any questions about the repo, open an issue or contact us on GitHub or LinkedIn:
+If you have any questions, contact us on GitHub or LinkedIn:
 - ### Garret Hilberling
   - [LinkedIn](https://www.linkedin.com/in/garretthilberling/)
   - [GitHub](https://github.com/garretthilberling)